 I can't just simply go into a synopsis for this production, mainly due to what it is.
-On March 19, 2005 Aniplex aired a 55-minute PPV special that was only aired on Animax, & the entire special is a recap of the FMA anime's most important plot points.
+On March 19, 2005, Aniplex aired a 55-minute PPV special that was only aired on Animax, & the entire special is a recap of the FMA anime's most important plot points.
 But rather than be a simple recap, this special is done in five parts with brand-new conversations between characters as they reflect on what happened, hence the subtitle "Reflections".
 Because of this style the story isn't exactly told in chronological order & is actually 100% not for newcomers; this is solely for the fans, and therefore giving a synopsis is pretty pointless.
-Instead, let's get straight to what's in this special, though I'll remain spoiler-free for anyone who hasn't seen the original FMA anime, because I know those kinds of people exist, like how I'm one of those mythical people who hasn't seen Evangelion or Cowboy Bebop (though I have seen Eva Movie 1 & own Movie 2, and I have seen the Bebop movie).
+Instead, let's get straight to what's in this special, though I'll remain spoiler-free for anyone who hasn't seen the original FMA anime, because I know those kinds of people exist, like how I'm one of those mythical people who hasn't seen Evangelion or Cowboy Bebop (I have seen the first Rebuild of Eva movie & the Bebop movie, though).

-FMA: Reflections has to be obscure, as the ANN Encyclopedia doesn't even have a page from this special, but I'm sure that it was directed by the same man who directed the original anime, Seiji Mizushima, who also directed Dai-Guard, Gundam 00, Generator Gawl, & Shaman King.
+FMA: Reflections has to be obscure, as the ANN Encyclopedia doesn't even have a page from this special, but I'm sure that it was directed by the same man who directed the original anime, Seiji Mizushima (Dai-Guard, Gundam 00, Generator Gawl, Shaman King).
 Mizushima is generally considered a mixed-reaction director, with some great showings & some "meh" showings, but the original FMA anime is one I do consider a great showing by him.
-The music was done by Michiru Oshima, who also did the music for Arc the Lad TV, Lord of Lords Ryu Knight, the Buddha movie, & X'amd, and it's still just as good as I remember, with probably the best song in the entire show being the vocal song "Brothers", which is sung in complete Russian and is both mesmerizing as well as a little chilling, especially when you read the translated lyrics.
-Reflections features three of the TV series' opening themes, "Melissa" by Porno Graffiti, "Rewrite" by Asian Kung-Fu Generation, & "Ready Steady Go" by L'Arc~en~Ciel, throughout the special and all three still sound great & identifiable to this day; it's too bad that the third opening theme, "UNDO" by Cool Joke, was left out, especially since I feel that it's already the most underrated of the four themes already.
+The music was done by Michiru Oshima (Arc the Lad TV, Lord of Lords Ryu Knight), and it's still just as good as I remember, with probably the best song in the entire show being the vocal song "Brothers", which is sung in complete Russian and is both mesmerizing as well as a little chilling, especially when you read the translated lyrics.
+Reflections features three of the TV series' opening themes, "Melissa" by Porno Graffiti, "Rewrite" by Asian Kung-Fu Generation, & "Ready Steady Go" by L'Arc~en~Ciel, throughout the special and all three still sound great & identifiable to this day.
+It's just too bad that the third opening theme, "UNDO" by Cool Joke, was left out, especially since I feel that it's already the most underrated of the four themes already.
 There's no ending theme used at the end of the special itself, but the third theme, "Motherland" by Crystal Kay, is used at the end of Part 2 & fits perfectly where it's used, especially since it's still a great slow song.

 I started watching the original Fullmetal Alchemist anime back in mid-2004, so watching the Reflections special was not just a nice reminder of why anime interests me so much and how excellent this anime was and still is but also a reminder that, in two years, I'll have been a "full-on" anime fan for an entire decade.
 Does that make me "old" among other anime fans?
 Does that make me a part of the "old guard"?
 In a form of entertainment that seems to move quickly & makes shows that are only two years young come off as "old" being a fan for 8 years (cue "Has it been that long, already?") might just make me "old" at only 25, but who cares when I know that I've had a great time so far and I hope to keep on having a great time in the years to come.
 FMA: Reflections was a great reminder of all of that, & I'm kind of happy that I decided to wait this long to finally watch this special, as I doubt I would have had the same feeling if I had watched this back in 2005.